 Prescott has been training since 1970 at Heath House in Newmarket and Group 1 winners have been a rarity (eight in Britain) but most racing fans would agree that he lacks nothing in shrewdness.

 Many of his horses string sequences of wins together in handicaps.

 His secret?
 Assess your horse carefully, then seek out exactly the right races for it.

-Prescott, who broke his back in a riding accident in 1965, concedes that he may not be to everyone’s taste.
+Prescott, who broke his back in a riding accident in 1965 aged 17, concedes that he may not be to everyone’s taste.
 Those of a modern, metropolitan disposition, for instance, would do well to enjoy him as a fabled raconteur rather than ask him for his views on coursing or bullfighting (although they might find him more persuasive on the subject than they would care to admit).

 As Prescott puts it: “I suppose I’m not absolutely sort of conventional.
 I’ve got different interests.
 I’m out of fashion and out of time.”

-2015 brought about a long overdue victory in the QIPCO British Champions Series for Prescott when the giant stayer Pallasator ground out a victory in the Doncaster Cup.
+2015 brought about an overdue victory in the QIPCO British Champions Series for Prescott when the giant stayer Pallasator ground out a victory in the Doncaster Cup.
 It was a popular success for a popular man.

-In 2017, Marsha won the Group 1 Coolmore Nunthorpe Stakes at York for him, although he was away in Iereland inspecting yearlings at the time.
+And in 2017 his flying mare Marsha won the Group 1 Coolmore Nunthorpe Stakes at York for him, although he was away in Ireland inspecting yearlings at the time.

 In 2020, Revolver won six of his seven races but failed to justify market support in the Doncaster Cup.
 Meanwhile, his Alpanista beat all bear Love in the Darley Yorkshire Oaks.